arseneeth/tokenswap/README.md

 In order to prevent high price `slippage`, liquidity provider can set up the maximum slippage in percents and the system will automatically revert transactions with slippage higher than the limit through `_slippageLimitPassed` function.
 It checks if `expectedPrice-actualPrice <= _slippage*_expectedPrice`, if so the transaction will go through.

+In order to close the pool liquidity provider should call `closePool` function which will set pool's `isActive` status to `false` and return all the funds being allocated in the pool to the liquidity provider.